What is Automated Currency Trading

-Camarilla is an indicator which applies a mathematical pattern to highlight the current price levels with the use of yesterday’s open, high, low and close prices.
+Camarilla is an indicator that applies a mathematical pattern to highlight the current price levels with the use of yesterday’s open, high, low and close prices.
 The concept of camarilla pivot points was originally introduced in 1989 by a famous bonds trader, called Nick Scott.

-What is Candlestick Chart
+What is the Candlestick Chart

 A candlestick chart combines a line-chart and a bar-chart.
 Each bar incorporates the four most important pieces of daily information (open, close, high and low).